OthankQ/100-days-of-code/r1-log.md

 ### R2D88

 More SQL.
 Learned how to use left join cross join, WITH function and UNION.

+### R2D89

+More practice with left join, inner join and cross join on multiple tables.